 What should I do if I already have an SPF record from a different service?

-Even if you use different services, you will have one SPF record.
-This record includes all services you are going to use for your campaigns.
+Even if you use multiple services, you will have one SPF record.
+This record should include all services you are going to use for your campaigns.

-For example, you are using Selzy together with your inbox at Outlook.
+For example, you might be using Selzy together with your Outlook mailbox.

 In this case, add “include:spf.selzy.com” to the already existing record of “v=spf1 include:spf.protection.outlook.com ~all”.
 If there is “redirect=” in your record, you must change it to “include:”.
 The merged record must end with “~all”.

-As a result, your SPF record will look like this:
+As a result, your SPF record will look the following way:

 v=spf1 include:spf.protection.outlook.com include:spf.selzy.com ~all

-You can edit the standard SPF record at any other email provider in the same way.
+You can edit the standard SPF record for any other email provider in the same way.

 When you refresh the status, the following errors might occur: